-- To ensure good code is being developed that is manageable and scalable and does not break as the product grows, the need for good unit test coverage and code review mechanisms come to the forefront
+- To ensure good code is being developed that is manageable and scalable and does not break as the product grows, the need for good unit test coverage and code review mechanisms comes to the forefront.

-- As releases get ready, the need to have a good deployment process in place comes to focus; leveraging on continuous integration practices to ensure continuous quality control
+- As releases get ready, the need to have a good deployment process in place comes to focus; leveraging continuous integration practices to ensure continuous quality control.

-- How will testing align with the development process and release cycles
+- How will test align with the development process and release cycles?

-- At the onset, we bring to the team an experienced lead who will plan out the test strategy keeping in mind all the challenges stated above.
+- At the onset, we bring to the team an experienced leader who will plan out the test strategy keeping in mind all the challenges stated above.

 - A process for QA is outlined, working in consensus with the development team